MARXdown/MARXdown.github.io/index.md

 title: "MARXdown"
 ---

-**MARXdown** is an online digital reading edition developed for the Contemporary Marxist Reading Group (CMRG) at Carnegie Mellon University using the lightweight markup language Markdown.
-Designed to support group annotation of key texts for our CMRG, it provides a centralized and accessible online space for ongoing critical engagement.
+**MARXdown** is a collection of online reading editions developed for the Contemporary Marxist Reading Group (CMRG) at Carnegie Mellon University using the lightweight markup language Markdown.
+In part designed to support multi-group annotation, it provides a centralized and accessible online space for ongoing critical engagement with key texts.

- MARXdown consists of the original English translation from 1887 Marx’s Capital Vol. 1.
-This **MARXdown** edition of Marx’s Capital Volume 1 was created using Ed. and hypothes.is, and draws its source text from [www.marxists.org](https://www.marxists.org/archive/marx/works/download/pdf/Capital-Volume-I.pdf).
+ Our first edition is the 1887 English translation of Karl Marx’s Capital Vol. 1.
+This **MARXdown** edition was created using Ed. and hypothes.is, and draws its source text from [www.marxists.org](https://www.marxists.org/archive/marx/works/download/pdf/Capital-Volume-I.pdf).

 <hr>